 From Puebla to Atlixco by car or taxi 0:25 min

-By bus from Mexico City via Cholula 1:30 hours (each 4 hours)
+By bus from Mexico City via Cholula 1:30 hours (every 4 hours)

 By taxi from Cholula to Atlixco 0:25 minutes